Matchmaking API

 Joining a Lobby

-is the way to go in this case, although we highly suggest avoiding this method if it is really not necessary.
+is the way to go in this case, although we highly suggest avoiding this method if it is not strictly necessary.

 For most game types, joining a Session